How to Create a Homework StationAugust 23, 2016 | FILED UNDER: Back to School

 Stella officially started first grade this week!
 The carefree days of kindergarten have past and things start to get real this year – like having daily homework to do!
 To get her ready for her new big kid work, I headed to At Home to find all everything I needed to create a homework station.
 I’m hoping this little spot carved out near our kitchen table will make it exciting for Stella to tackle her assignments each day and keep all her markers, pencils, notebooks, and scissors easily accessible without us having to track them down around the house (you know how that goes!)

 Read on to see how you can make your own DIY homework station in minutes with a cart, a few storage baskets, and some fun chalkboard labels.
 It’s portable too!

 How to Make a Homework Station1.
 Carve out a dedicated homework spot I found this vintage school desk at the Goodwill last fall and gave it a fun makeover with vinyl.
 I set it near our kitchen table overlooking the backyard.
 I liked that Stella could have her own desk rather than working on the dining table, and by keeping it in the kitchen I could still help her with questions while I’m making dinner.
 Determine where your child works best, whether it is at the kitchen table or at a desk in their room and make that their dedicated homework spot each day.

+6. Stay organized with a calendar This chalkboard weekly calendar is a removable wall decal.
+So handy!
+I used chalkboard markers to write down some important deadlines throughout the week.
+7. Get to work!
 Now that your homework station is all set up, it’s time to get to work!
 We’ll give this a test run with Stella’s first homework assignment this afternoon. 😉

 Head to your local At Home store to find all the fun desk accessories and storage items used for this post including the cart, colorful plastic totes, chalkboard labels, and calendar!